 - 5. Dirt in the central exchanger (2) will be removed from the front or the rear of the furnace.
-If you remove dirt from the central exchange to the back of the furnace, remove the black pipe connector to dispose of the deposit. - 6.
+If you remove dirt from the central exchange to the back of the furnace, remove the black pipe connector in order to dispose of the dirt. - 6.
 Then, check that the baffle is clear of ash and reposition it in its original position towards the back of the combustion chamber.
-Important to note that the furnace will not burn correctly if the baffle is out of place during use.

-7. Close the exchanger access door and secure it using the washer and wing nut.
+7. Close the exchanger access door and secure it using the washer (C) and wing nut (B).

-8. If you have performed from the back part of the furnace, reinstall the black pipe connector and secure it with three screws.
+8. If you have performed maintenance from the back part of the furnace, reinstall the black pipe connector and secure it with three screws.